DDmit04/FastDecision/README.md

 server:
   port: 9002
 ```
-<strong>New Port must be added to allowedHosts in webpack.dev.js</strong>
+<strong>New port must be added to allowedHosts in webpack.dev.js</strong>

 Then start spring boot application in IDE and app will be running on http://localhost:9002 (by default)